Pressureless Tennis Balls Vs. Regular | Quick Comparison

 While you cannot argue on whether a pressureless ball is better or a regular one, however, most people prefer regular balls for their tournaments and official competitions because they are bouncier;

-other than that, the regular balls feel lighter, due to which they are easy on the arms.
+Other than that, the regular balls feel lighter, due to which they are easy on the arms.
 On the other hand, pressure-less balls are good for practice sessions because they are long-lasting and require excellent arm strength.

 Why is the downside of a pressurized ball?